CBI Bank & Trust: SENB Bank

+In May, 2023, the bank’s parent company, Moline, Illinois-based McLaughlin Holding Company, entered into an agreement to be acquired by Central BAncshares, Inc. The sale was completed in October, 2023, and the SENB Bank locations were merged into CBI Bank & Trust at that time.

+Joy, Illinois Banking Location

+In September, 2023, Central Bancshares, Inc. announced that it had entered into an agreement with Farmers-Merchants Bank of Illinois to purchase its Joy, Illinois branch office.
+The proposed purchase of the branch, which was formerly known as Joy State Bank, will include all deposit accounts held at the office (approximately $62 million at the time of announcement) and $27 million in loans.

+The transaction, which was subject to customary closing conditions including regulatory approval, was finalized January 26, 2024.

 Ownership

 CBI Bank & Trust is a wholly owned subsidiary of Muscatine-based Central Bancshares, Inc. Stock in the organization is closely held and not actively traded.
 A majority of the outstanding shares are owned by individuals who either live in or are connected to the Muscatine, Iowa area.

 Scope of Operations

-The bank's primary market area consists of Muscatine County, Iowa, Washington County, Iowa, Johnson County, Iowa, Scott County, Iowa, western Rock Island County, Illinois, Knox County, Illinois, Peoria County, Illinois and Warren County, Illinois.
-It serves individuals, families and businesses in this trade area through 17 full-service locations: three in Muscatine, Iowa, three in Galesburg, Illinois, two in Davenport, Iowa, and one each in Coralville, Iowa, Kalona, Iowa, Washington, Iowa, Walcott, Iowa, Wilton, Iowa, Brimfield, Illinois, Buffalo Prairie, Illinois, Monmouth, Illinois and Peoria, Illinois.
-The Galesburg, Brimfield, Monmouth and Peoria locations operate under the F&M Bank name and branding as a division of CBI Bank & Trust.
+The bank's primary market area consists of East-Central Iowa and West-Central Illinois (Muscatine County, Iowa, Washington County, Iowa, Johnson County, Iowa, Scott County, Iowa, Rock Island County, Illinois, Knox County, Illinois, Mercer County, Illinois, Peoria County, Illinois, Warren County, Illinois), and the Illinois/Wisconsin State Line area (Rockford, Illinois and Beloit, Wisconsin).

+It serves individuals, families and businesses in these trade areas through 24 full-service locations: three in Muscatine, Iowa, three in Davenport, Iowa, three in Galesburg, Illinois, three in Moline, Illinois, and one each in Buffalo, Iowa, Coralville, Iowa, Kalona, Iowa, Walcott, Iowa, Washington, Iowa, Wilton, Iowa, Brimfield, Illinois, Buffalo Prairie, Illinois, Joy, Illinois, Monmouth, Illinois, Peoria, Illinois, Roscoe, Illinois and Beloit, Wisconsin.
+The Galesburg, Brimfield, Monmouth and Peoria locations operate under the F&M Bank name which incorporates branding as a division of CBI Bank & Trust.

 Over the years, the bank has consistently been one of the largest financial institutions in its home market of Muscatine County, Iowa.
-Local deposit market share has traditionally been in the high 20% to low 30% range, with slight variations from year to year.
+Local deposit market share there has traditionally been in the high 20% to low 30% range, with slight variations from year to year.